In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s terms are ego-syntonic

 - consistency with one’s sense of what is rational

 Much of the research literature around ego-dystonicity relates to obsessive compulsive disorder (OCD).
 In OCD, the obsessions are generally ego-dystonic; they’re experienced as distressing, intrusive, and unwanted.

 Contamination-focused OCD, for example, doesn’t arise from a natural desire for neatness or cleanliness, and the person with that form of OCD will often recognize that their obsessions and compulsions are not reasonable and not something they would choose if given the option.

 This ego-dystonic element is very much missing from pop culture’s understanding of OCD.
-Some people might call me “a little OCD” because I’m very organized, but that’s ego-syntonic and b) non-disordered, and it has nothing whatsoever to do with OCD.
+Some people might call me “a little OCD” because I’m very organized, but that’s a) ego-syntonic and b) non-disordered, and it has nothing whatsoever to do with OCD.

 Personality disorders, on the other hand, often involve ego-syntonic beliefs.
 Even if these beliefs and the behaviours that arise from them cause distress, they’re still seen as arising from the self.
 Ego-syntonic beliefs that fuel problematic behaviours can be quite challenging to treat, as the individual holding these beliefs often won’t see them as problematic or requiring intervention.

 Obsessive compulsive personality disorder (OCPD) provides an interesting contrast to OCD, with OCPD typically being driven by ego-syntonic perfectionism and desire for neatness and order.
 The preoccupation with those beliefs is such that an inordinate amount of time is spent on associated tasks, to the point that overall functioning is impaired.
 This ego-syntonic perfectionism is actually closer to what people are referring to when they talk about being “a little OCD”; however, OCPD (or any other personality) being ego-syntonic doesn’t make it any less a disorder.